 If you are currently in the same home as your abuser, you can make a silent call to the police.
 This government guide has information about how to make a silent call.

 The domestic violence charity Refuge runs the National Domestic Abuse Helpline, which you can call for free and in confidence 24 hours a day on 0808 200 0247.
 They provide support for women, men (including transgender people) and children.
-There are also other charities and organisations offering Coronavirus domestic abuse services, which we will list at the end of this domestic violence claims guide.
+There are also other charities and organisations offering Coronavirus domestic abuse services, which we will list at the end of this guide.

 If you are an employer, you can support your workforce by making them aware that there is help available for people suffering from domestic violence.
 If you suddenly lose contact with an employee, take swift action to contact or visit them in case they are in danger.
 If you believe an employee is at immediate risk, contact the emergency services.